-- (1) To elect two Class III members to our Board of Directors, to serve a three-year term and until his/her successor is duly elected and qualified; and the election of one Class II member to our Board of Directors, to serve the remaining two-year term of a filled vacancy and until his successor is duly elected and qualified; - (2) To approve a non-binding advisory proposal for the compensation of our named executive officers as disclosed in the proxy statement (the "say-on-pay" vote); - (3) To approve the Orion Group Holdings, Inc. 2022 Long-Term Incentive Plan; - (4) To ratify the appointment of KPMG, LLP, as the Company's independent registered public accounting firm for 2022; and - (5) To transact any other business that may properly come before the Annual Meeting or any reconvened meeting after an adjournment thereof.
+TIME AND DATE: 10:00 a.m.
+Central Time, on Thursday, May 19, 2022 INTERNET: www.virtualshareholdermeeting.com/ORN2022 Use the multi-digit control number provided in your proxy materials.
+ITEMS OF BUSINESS: To elect two Class III members to our Board of Directors, to serve a three-year term and until his/her successor is duly elected and qualified; and the election of one Class II member to our Board of Directors, to serve the remaining two-year term of a filled vacancy and until his successor is duly elected and qualified; To approve a non-binding advisory proposal for the compensation of our named executive officers as disclosed in the proxy statement (the "say-on-pay" vote); To approve the Orion Group Holdings, Inc. 2022 Long-Term Incentive Plan; To ratify the appointment of KPMG, LLP, as the Company's independent registered public accounting firm for 2022; and To transact any other business that may properly come before the Annual Meeting or any reconvened meeting after an adjournment thereof.
+RECORD DATE: Only stockholders of record at the close of business on March 28, 2022 are entitled to notice of, and to virtually attend or vote at, the Annual Meeting and any adjournment or postponement thereof.
+PROXY VOTING: It is important that your shares are represented and voted at the Annual Meeting.

-RECORD DATE:

-Only stockholders of record at the close of business on March 28, 2022 are entitled to notice of, and to virtually attend or vote at, the Annual Meeting and any adjournment or postponement thereof.

-It is important that your shares are represented and voted at the Annual Meeting.
 You may vote your shares online or by telephone, as indicated in the proxy statement or the Notice of Internet Availability of Proxy Materials.
 If you received a paper copy of our proxy materials, you may also vote your shares by completing and returning the proxy card included in those materials.
 You can revoke a proxy at any time prior to its exercise at the Annual Meeting by following the instructions in the proxy statement.